Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 `salloc` returns a new shell on the node, where you submitted the job.
 You need to use the command `srun` in front of the following commands to have these commands executed on the allocated resources.
 If you allocate more than one task, please be aware that `srun` will run the command on each allocated task by default!
+To release the allocated resources, invoke the command `exit` or `scancel <jobid`.

 ```console
 marie@login$ salloc --nodes=2